madschristensen99/wrappedMonero/bridge/README.md

 - `monero-wallet-cli`
 - `monero-wallet-rpc`

 Change to the `bridge/` directory inside this repository.
-Here, you need install all dependencies with [uv](https://docs.astral.sh/uv/):
+Here, you need to install all dependencies with [uv](https://docs.astral.sh/uv/):

 ```bash